bhushan2005/ud-intellij-debugging/README.md

 ## Documentation

-File under consideration: DebugPersonDetails.java
-Add method breakpoint at getPersonData method
+File under consideration: DebugPersonDetailsIteration.java Add action breakpoint at Person person = personList.get(i);

 ## FAQ

-1. What is the use of method breakpoint?
+1. What is the use of action breakpoint?
-- It is used to add a breakpoint on the method so that when method is invoked, the program will halt and also halt when the method is about to exit.
-This will display all the values of variables from the method.
-- Another way to add a method breakpoint is from Run > View Breakpoints.
-Add Method breakpoint.
-Give fully qualified class name.
-And for method name you can give a method or give a pattern.
-Eg: get*.
-This will add a breakpoint for all methods starting with get.. in the class.
+- It is similar to logger statement except that we are not changing the code.
-- The method breakpoint gets displayed as red diamond in the left gutter instead of red dot.
+- An action breakpoint is added by pressing shift and clicking on the left gutter of the code.
+- It displays a yellow dot instead of red dot.
+- The execution doesn't halt at the action breakpoint.
+But it just prints that it has reached breakpoint.
+- You can also evaluate and log any expression for action breakpoint.
+This is done by using 'Evaluate and Log' field in the breakpoint dialog "personList.get(i).getName()"
+- You can uncheck 'Breakpoint hit' checkbox if you think that you don't need the default text.
+- In 'View Breakpoints' this appears as Java Line Breakpoint.